sindresorhus/Settings/readme.md

 ## Recommendation

-The easiest way to create the user interface within each panel is to use a [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview) in Interface Builder.
+The easiest way to create the user interface within each pane is to use a [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview) in Interface Builder.
 See the example project in this repo for a demo.

 ## Known issues